During a year of tumult, space has been a rare bright spot. SpaceX and NASA hope to keep it that way.

 If their launch, now scheduled for 7:49 p.m.
 Saturday, is successful, it would be another coup for the space agency that has been on a roll recently, providing dashes of good news in a year that has seen very little.

-A safe mission would be yet another balm for a nation obsessively doom scrolling from one calamity to another, from the devastating pandemic, to social unrest and protests, to a tumultuous election that further cleaved an already fractious population — further cementing the fact that space has been a bright spot during 2020.
+A safe mission would be yet another balm for a nation obsessively doom-scrolling from one calamity to another, from the devastating pandemic, to social unrest and protests, to a tumultuous election that further cleaved an already fractious population — further cementing the fact that space has been a bright spot during 2020.

 This month, NASA is celebrating 20 years of continuous habitation on the International Space Station.
 In July, it launched a rover called Perseverance to Mars that’s equipped with a small helicopter drone.
-The space agency also recently discovered reserves of water across the surface of the moon; the potential for life in Venus’ atmosphere; and in a daring, delicate mission it extracted a sample from an asteroid 200 million miles away that could contain answers to the origins of the universe.
+The space agency also recently discovered reserves of water across the surface of the moon as well as the potential for life in Venus’s atmosphere.
+And in a daring, delicate mission it extracted a sample from an asteroid 200 million miles away that could contain answers to the origins of the universe.

 But perhaps nothing symbolizes hope and promise quite like the astronaut corps, today a diverse and overachieving group that evokes a nostalgia for Americana as well as faith in the future.
 Last year, astronauts Christina Koch and Jessica Meir performed NASA’s first all-female spacewalk.
-Now, NASA is looking to send astronauts back to the moon, under its Artemis program, a mission the agency says would put the “next man and first woman” on the lunar surface.
+Now, the agency is looking to send astronauts back to the moon under its Artemis program, a mission NASA says would put the “next man and first woman” on the lunar surface.

-Commercial companies like Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin are making strides, opening what many think is a new era in human spaceflight.
-That new paradigm got a boost earlier this year when SpaceX successfully launched NASA astronauts Bob Behnken and Doug Hurley to the space station in the agency’s first human spaceflight from United States since the Shuttle was retired in 2011.
+Commercial companies such as Elon Musk’s SpaceX and Jeff Bezos’s Blue Origin are making strides, opening what many think is a new era in human spaceflight.
+That new paradigm got a boost this year when SpaceX successfully launched NASA astronauts Bob Behnken and Doug Hurley to the space station in the agency’s first human spaceflight from United States since the space shuttle was retired in 2011.

-In a divisive election year, SpaceX’s test flight in May elicited statements of support from then presidential candidate Joe Biden and President Trump, who was at the Kennedy Space Center for the launch.
-Trump’s campaign used the launch in an ad, but then took it down after Hurley’s wife, former NASA astronaut Karen Nyberg, said it was “disturbing that a video image of me and my son is being used in political propaganda without my knowledge or consent.
+In a divisive election year, SpaceX’s test flight in May elicited statements of support from then-candidate Joe Biden and President Trump, who was at the Kennedy Space Center for the launch.
+Trump’s campaign used the launch in an ad but then took it down after Hurley’s wife, former NASA astronaut Karen Nyberg, said it was “disturbing that a video image of me and my son is being used in political propaganda without my knowledge or consent.
 That is wrong.”

 Astronauts Behnken and Hurley “added their names to the long list of heroes who have changed the way we think about our universe and our place in it,” Biden said in a statement.